October 25, 2014

 The Real Ghostbusters omnibus from IDW, collecting the first half of NOW's run.

 The last vestige of the series came from the most unlikely place.
-In a promotional tie-in to the show, Hi-C began production of a flavor called “Ecto-Cooler”: a green-colored orange and tangerine drink that featured Slimer on the packaging.
-The drink lasted well beyond the show, remaining unchanged until 1997 when Slimer was finally removed.
-The flavor continued on and was eventually renamed “Shoutin’ Orange Tangergreen” in 2003—then “Crazy Citrus Cooler” in 2006--before eventually being discontinued altogether.
+In a promotional tie-in to the show and sequel film, Hi-C began production of a flavor called “Ecto Cooler”: a green-colored orange and tangerine drink that featured the animated Slimer on the packaging.
+The drink lasted well beyond the show.
+Despite Slimer’s removal from the packaging in 1997, the flavor continued on and was eventually renamed “Shoutin’ Orange Tangergreen” in 2003—then “Crazy Citrus Cooler” in 2006—before eventually being discontinued altogether.
 Along with trying to petition Coca-Cola, the makers of Hi-C, to bring the flavor back, fans of the drink have taken to figuring out the recipe for it and making their own.
-Ecto-Cooler did return for a limited time (still without Slimer) in 2016 as part of a promotion for Ghostbusters: Answer the Call.
+Ecto Cooler did return for a limited time (still without Slimer) in 2016 as part of a promotion for Ghostbusters: Answer the Call, and were handed out at the 2021 New York premiere for Ghostbusters: Afterlife.
 Other food items included a line of marshmallow cereals by Ralstoncanned pasta and sauce by Heinz, and fruit snacks by Kids Classics.

 Extreme team: Slimer, Garrett, Kylie, Eduardo, Roland and Egon.